ghaerr/elks/README.md

 # What is this fork?

 This is a stable fork of ELKS Linux.
 It is version 0.4 of ELKS with some extra bug fixes and configurations.
 It is a version that has been tested.
+Check releases for more information on the changes.

 # What is this ?